ARTICLE

 Scientists have long understood how nutrients move from the ocean’s surface to its depths.
 As phytoplankton die, they sink and collect on the ocean floor.
 But if nutrients are continually sinking to the depths of the ocean, how are surface waters replenished with nutrients?
 Scientists discovered that in certain regions of the ocean, the nutrient-rich deep water was upwelling, or rising to the surface.

-Scientists realized that the ocean was slowly turning over from top to bottom in a continuous global loop.
+Scientists realized the ocean was slowly turning over from top to bottom in a continuous global loop.
 Like a conveyor belt, thermohaline circulation moves nutrients from one part of the ocean to another.

 Let’s start in the northern Atlantic Ocean and follow the conveyor belt as it moves water around the planet.